CloudCannon/documentation/src/collections/_posts/2020-08-11-compiler-improvements.md

 * Fixed large image previews in editor not loading

+* Prevented Client editor showing branding on the basic plan

 * Removed deprecated command line option of --path on bundle installs

 * Fixed domains from showing "Can't find nameservers"